CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 You can run `node` by itself, which will open a _node console_, also called a [Read–Eval–Print Loop (REPL)](https://www.tutorialspoint.com/nodejs/nodejs_repl_terminal.htm).

 This console allows you to enter code in the console line by line and is a great way of testing bits of code before writing it in a script.
+Each time you press enter, it will print out what the expression you typed evaluates to.

 In your terminal, run the command `node` and then enter a line of code from the code below and then run enter.
 Do this for each line of code in the list.
 Think about the following questions each time: